openfaas/docs/docs/languages/node.md

 The [Node.js](https://nodejs.org/en) template for OpenFaaS uses [Express.js](https://expressjs.com/) under the hood and the LTS version of Node, but provides an abstraction where you just work with an event and context object.

-!!! info "Where is the code for "openfaas"?"
+!!! info "Do you need to customise this template?"

     You can customise the official templates, or provide your own.
 The code for this templates is available on GitHub: [openfaas/templates](https://github.com/openfaas/templates/tree/master/template/node20).